 Will be 560 acres (226 hectares) in size – equivalent to Hyde Park or 357 football pitches.

-Around £300m will be spent on transforming the Olympic site into a new piece of London after the Games.
+Around £300m will be spent on transforming the Olympic site into a new piece of London following the Games.
 The project is called ‘Clear, Connect, Complete’.

 £12.5 billion has been invested into the Stratford area by the public and private sectors (not including the cost of building the Park).

-We anticipate the Queen Elizabeth Olympic Park will attract more than 9 million visitors a year from 2016.
+We anticipate that Queen Elizabeth Olympic Park will attract more than 9 million visitors a year from 2016.
 It will become a place tourists have to visit to say they’ve truly seen London.

 Designed by Anish Kapoor and Cecil Balmond, the ArcelorMittal Orbit is the UK’s tallest sculpture at 114m and used as a visitor attraction with unique views across London from two glass enclosed platforms.
 It will reopen from spring 2014.

 With two 50m pools, the Aquatics Centre doubles the amount of Olympic sized pools in London.
 They have movable floors and booms that can alter depths and size for different kinds of swimming activities – or to create a dry space for exceptional events.
 There is also a diving pool in the venue which will be reduced to 2,500 seats and reopen in spring 2014.

 With an anticipated 800,000 visitors a year, the Aquatics Centre will be a thriving community asset where individuals, families, disabled people, school children and the UK’s best sporting talent can all swim and train under the same roof.

 It was recently announced that the 2016 European Swimming Championships will be held in the Aquatics Centre.